-Contributions made by Parties by reference to Appendix II of Resolution 8.12, including contributions from any new Party; and
+Contributions made by Parties by reference to Appendix III of Resolution 8.12, including contributions from any new Party; and

-Further contributions from Parties and contributions from States not Parties to the Agreement, other governmental, intergovernmental and non-governmental organizations and other sources.
+Further contributions from Parties and contributions from States not Parties to the Agreement, other governmental, intergovernmental and non-governmental organisations and other sources.

 All contributions to the Trust Fund shall be paid in fully convertible Euros.
 For contributions from States that become Parties after the beginning of the financial period, the initial contribution (from the first day of the third month after deposit of the instrument of ratification, acceptance or accession until the end of the financial period) shall be determined pro rata based on the contribution of other States Parties on the same level of the United Nations scale of assessments, as it applies from time to time.
 However, if the contribution of a new Party determined on this basis would be more than 20 per cent of the budget, the contribution of that Party shall be 20 per cent of the budget for the financial year of joining (or pro rata for a part year).
 No contribution shall be less than 2,000 Euros.
-The contribution of each Party as laid down in Appendix II of Resolution 8.12 shall be fixed until the next ordinary session of the Meeting of the Parties.
+The contribution of each Party as laid down in Appendix III of Resolution 8.12 shall be fixed until the next ordinary session of the Meeting of the Parties.
 Contributions of new Parties shall flow into the Trust Fund of the Agreement.
 Contributions shall be paid in annual installments.
 The contributions shall be due on 1 January 2023, 2024 and 2025.
 Contributions shall be paid into the following account: